munificent/ui-as-code/in-progress/parameter-freedom.md

 ```

 As you can see, the required parameters have the lowest priority numbers, then
 the optionals, then finally the rest parameter.
-So if you call this with just
-two arguments, only `a` and `d` have low enough binding priority to capture
-those two arguments.

-Valid calls at different arities looks like this:
+Valid calls at different arities
+looks like this:

 ```dart
 //       a  b  c     d  e